jeff-winn/azure-ddns/README.md

 4. Deploy this codebase into your Azure Function.

 ## Configuring the Inadyn Client
 The following file will need to be updated on the network device at the location: `/etc/inadyn.conf`.
-If you are using a device such as a Unifi Dream Machine or Dream Machine Pro, the file will be located at `/run/ddns_eth{?}_inadyn.conf` instead.
+If you are using a device such as a Unifi Dream Machine or Dream Machine Pro, the file will instead be located at: `/run/ddns_eth{?}_inadyn.conf`.

 ```conf
 custom your-ddns.azurewebsites.net:1 {